 - Sprinkle powdered gelatin over water and set aside to bloom.

 - Heat cream just until it boils and stir in the gelatin until melted.

 - Pour over white chocolate.

 - Let sit a minute, then stir until melted.
 If by chance all of the white chocolate does not melt, you can heat it for 10 seconds in the microwave.

 - Whip cream to stiff peaks and fold into the white chocolate until light and fluffy.

-- Drain, dry, and finely chop maraschino cherries, fold into mousse, spread evenly over cake.
+- Drain, dry, and finely chop maraschino cherries, fold into mousse, and spread evenly over the cake.

 - Refrigerate for at least 2 hours, preferably overnight, before cutting using a hot clean knife.

 More Valentine's Day Recipes

 A flowerless chocolate cake topped with rich and creamy chocolate mousse and a layer of sweet maraschino cherry filled white chocolate mousse.
 Bake it in a heart shape to show someone how much you love them this valentines day or any day